flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 The A32NX can autopopulate this information.

-* Press LSK1R to load in the calculated ZFW/ZFWCG into the scratch pad at the bottom of the MCDU.
+* Press LSK1R to load in the calculated ZFW/ZFWCG into the scratch pad at the bottom of the MCDU (after boarding has been started in the flyPad).
 * Press LSK1R a second time to input the above calculation into the MCDU.
 (The empty orange boxes should now be filled in by the scratch pad entry).

 Now we can add our fuel on board (FOB).
 The amount we input in this field can be done in one of three ways: